Energy Saving in Cell-Free Massive MIMO ISAC for Ultra-Reliable Target-Aware Actuation: Numerical Results

-The number of required antennas per AP and the corresponding total energy consumption to achieve a minimum detection probability of $0.9$ using the \textit{E2E JPB-SeURLLC+} algorithm are presented in Fig.~\ref{fig:6}a and Fig.~\ref{fig:6}b, respectively.
+The number of required antennas per AP and the corresponding total energy consumption to achieve a minimum detection probability of $0.9$ using the \textit{JRP-SeURLLC} algorithm under two clutter scaling parameters, $s=0.3$ and $s=0.5$, are presented in Fig.~\ref{fig:6}a and Fig.~\ref{fig:6}b, respectively.
 In both figures, the minimum sensing SINR thresholds that satisfy the detection requirement are indicated.
+The value of $\gamma_{\rm s}$ is determined from detector-specific numerical calibration curves under a fixed $P_{\rm fa}$ so as to guarantee the target detection probability.
 From Fig.~\ref{fig:6}a, achieving a detection probability of $0.9$ requires $4$ antenna elements per AP when using a clutter-aware detector, while at least $6$ antennas are needed with a clutter-unaware detector to meet the same target.
+With only one receive AP and $s=0.3$, both detectors require sensing SINR thresholds approximately $3$\,dB higher to maintain the desired detection probability.
+In addition, clutter-unaware detectors require about $9$\, dB higher sensing SINR compared to the clutter-aware ones.
+For higher clutter power, i.e., $s=0.5$, the clutter-aware detector maintains the same antenna configuration and sensing SINR requirements to achieve the target detection probability.
+In contrast, a clear performance gap emerges for the clutter-unaware detector: it fails to meet the detection requirement under the same configuration unless a higher sensing SINR is used or additional antenna elements are deployed.

-With only one receive AP, both detectors require sensing SINR thresholds approximately $3$\,dB higher to maintain the desired detection probability.
-However, clutter-unaware detectors require $9$\,dB higher sensing SINR thresholds than clutter-aware ones.
-Fig.~\ref{fig:6}b further shows that deactivating one RX-AP offers significant energy savings: up to $40\%$ with the clutter-aware detector and around $3.5\%$ with the clutter-unaware detector.
-Additionally, the clutter-aware detector consumes slightly less energy than the clutter-unaware detector when $N_{\rm rx} = 1$, due to the use of fewer antennas and a lower sensing SINR threshold.
-This highlights the efficiency advantage of the clutter-aware detector.
+Fig.~\ref{fig:6}b further shows that deactivating one RX-AP offers significant energy savings: up to $40\%$ with the clutter-aware detector and around $3.5\%$ with the clutter-unaware detector when $s=0.3$.
+Moreover, when only one RX-AP is active, the clutter-aware detector achieves slightly lower energy consumption due to its reduced antenna requirement and lower sensing SINR threshold, highlighting its efficiency advantage.
+As expected, increasing the clutter power degrades the sensing SINR and increases energy consumption to satisfy the detection constraint.
+Nevertheless, the main qualitative trends remain unchanged.
+In particular, clutter-aware detectors preserve their efficiency and robustness, whereas clutter-unaware designs require significantly higher sensing resources, either in terms of SINR or antenna elements, resulting in increased energy consumption.
+These results indicate that the trade-offs among energy consumption, sensing reliability, and hardware configuration persist across different clutter conditions, demonstrating the robustness of the proposed framework.